BayAreaMetro/travel-modeling-as-science/A-foundation-structure.md

 It must be noted that the incubator (just like the board) does not perform filtering on the basis of technical issues.
 This is because the foundation respects and suggests variety of technical approaches.
 It doesn't fear innovation or even internal confrontation between projects which overlap in functionality.

 The incubator filters projects on the basis of the likeliness of them becoming successful meritocratic communities.
-The basic requirements for incubation are:
+Example requirements for incubation are:

 * a working codebase -- over the years and after several failures, the foundation came to understand that without an initial working codebase, it is generally hard to bootstrap a community.
 This is because merit is not well recognized by developers without a working codebase.
 Also, the friction that is developed during the initial design stage is likely to fragment the community.